divya030/Music_Store_Analysis_Sql/README.md

 * The most popular genre of music is "Rock".
 * The most popular artist is "AC/DC".
 * The most popular song is "Put the finger on you".
+* The most popular country for music purchases is the United States.
 * The average price of an album are

       -- Rock - $3360.06